Red Kite Reintroductions in the Iberian Peninsula

 Habitat, Population & Distribution

 Although only previously thought to be an uplands species, we now know they are well adapted to lowlands too.
 Habitats such as open farmland, valleys or wetlands are where they can be found seeking food and in mature broadleaf woodlands to nest and roost.
+The global breeding population is estimated at about 32 to 38 thousand pairs distributed across 28 European countries.

 A red kite swoops through the air.